Pennsylvania Handicap Placard

-Disabled residents are eligible to apply for a handicap parking sticker in Pennsylvania through the Pennsylvania Department of Transportation.
+Disabled residents are eligible to apply for a Pennsylvania handicap placard through the Pennsylvania Department of Transportation.
 The types of handicap permits offered include:

 - Temporary handicap placards

 Depending on the type of disability you have, you may qualify to receive a different type of permit, which will be determined by a medical professional.